1966 death of heiress’ employee under renewed scrutiny

 Walker, now 68, says in a video interview with Lance released Thursday by Vanity Fair that he never went to police to tell them what he saw that day on the advice of his father, who feared for his son’s life.
 The older man warned his son that Duke was a “rotten person” who “had some people on her payroll who were very unscrupulous.”

+Duke inherited her money from her father, James Duke, president of the American Tobacco Co. and co-founder of the company known today as Duke Energy.
+Duke University in North Carolina is named for her family.

-After reading Lance’s book, Walker last month went to police to give investigators his account of events, which he had only previously shared with a small circle of family and friends.
-Newport police in an email told Lance they are now reexamining the case, even though Duke died in 1993.
-Calls to Newport police were not immediately returned.
+After reading Lance’s book, Walker last month went to police to give investigators his account of events, which he had only previously shared with a small circle of family and friends, and in response, local police are reexamining the case even though Duke died in 1993.

+“The Newport Police Department would like to look further into this (due to the new information we’ve been given), and rectify any possible misinformation concluded in the past, if any, for Eduardo and his family,” Detective Jacque Wuest, who has been assigned to reopen the case, said in an email Thursday.

 Walker, who was on his bike delivering The Newport Daily News, told Lance he first heard “two people obviously arguing and screaming at each other.”